onigoetz/imagecache/README.md

 Now the interesting thing happens : if the preset exists, it is applied.
 If it doesn't, it will take the `200x200` preset and double all it's values.

 so if in the preset `200x200` you crop your images to 200x200 pixels, it will now be a 400x400 pixels image.

-## Todo

-- add some unit tests
-- do image manipulation with Imagine and allow for greater flexibility in manipulations
-- write documentation for other frameworks